 Elementary Methods Courses: The following courses in methods of teaching various subject areas in the elementary school are required of Elementary Education majors.
-Content in each methods class will include instruction on teaching the objectives in Florida's Sunshine State Standards.
+Content in each methods class will include instruction on teaching the common core state standards and Florida's Next Generation Sunshine State Standards.

-EEL 342 - Elementary Method of Social Studies (3)
+EEL 342 - Elementary Methods of Social Studies (3)

 Prerequisite: EDU 321.
 Strategies and methods for teaching social studies in the elementary school.
-20 hour practicum required.
+20-hour practicum required.